 The tragic love story of Narcissus and Echo

 Remember Narcissus?
-Know people who are narcissistic?
-It all flows from the famous Greek myth about Narcissus, a handsome youth, who was granted his great good looks by the Gods.
+Know narcissistic people?
+It all flows from the famous Greek myth about Narcissus, a handsome youth who was granted his great good looks by the Gods.
 But as in most myths, there was a catch.
-His beauty was permanent and he was immortal, as long as he never viewed his own reflection.
+His beauty was permanent, and he was immortal as long as he never viewed his reflection.
 Once, while Narcissus was hunting in the woods, a nubile wood nymph named Echo saw him from her hiding place behind a tree.
-He was so handsome, she fell desperately in love, but Narcissus spurned her.
-She was so devastated by his rejection that she wept and wailed, and was ultimately consumed by her love.
+He was so handsome she fell desperately in love, but Narcissus spurned her.
+She was so devastated by his rejection that she wept and wailed and was ultimately consumed by her love.
 She pined so that soon all that was left of her was her voice.
 The prophecy of her name had come true.
 But the Gods were not pleased.
-The goddess, Nemesis, heard about poor Echo, and lured Narcissus to a shimmering lake.
-There in his vain state, he was unable to resist gazing at his own reflection, and fell in love with himself!
+The goddess, Nemesis, heard about the poor Echo and lured Narcissus to a shimmering lake.
+There in his vain state, he was unable to resist gazing at his reflection and fell in love with himself!
 As he gazed, the divine penalty took effect, and he simply faded away.
 In his place sprang up the golden flower that bears his name today.
-Now you know how Daffodils came to be, and also why psychologists warn vain patients about the “Narcissus complex.”
+Now you know how Daffodils came to be and also why psychologists warn vain patients about the "Narcissus complex."

 The "Poet's Daffodil" in the wild today

-Incredibly, this remarkable wildflower is alive and well in the Ukraine.
-In fact, they have a preserve there called “The Valley of the Narcissi.” where over 600 acres of these magnificent flowers bloom each spring.
+Incredibly, this remarkable wildflower is alive and well in Ukraine.
+They have a preserve there called "The Valley of the Narcissi."
+Over 600 acres of these magnificent flowers bloom each spring.

 From the ancient poets to Wordsworth and beyond